 Usually used by members of the older generation i.e. the baby experts.
 If I even mutter the words ‘tummy time’ or ‘healthcare visitor’ I can practically see their eyes roll back into their skull.
 It’s usually followed by the words ‘aw bless’ or ‘you’ll learn’.

 Top all that off with the ‘mummy police’ who like to question every possible purchase you make.
 Did you know there’s been a report that steriliser contains mould?
 Did you know that brand of bottle could give the baby colic?
 Did you know that teether was on Watchdog last night?
 Did you know that toy isn’t best for the baby’s development?
-Did you that know that those wipes contain dangerous chemicals?
-Oh do shut up.
+Did you know that these wipes contain dangerous chemicals?
+Oh, do shut up.
 Unless I’m dangling the baby by her ankles, making her eat steak for dinner or leaving the cat in charge, I really don’t need you criticising each and every move I make.